SuperwhispervsMonologue

 Platform support

-Superwhisper runs on macOS, Windows, and iOS right now.
+Superwhisper runs on macOS, Windows, and iOS.
 One license covers all your devices.
-If you switch between a Mac at home and a Windows machine at work, it just works.
+If you switch between a Mac at home and a Windows machine at work, it works.

 Monologue is Mac and iOS only.
 If you need Windows, that's a dealbreaker.